-To commemorate this enjoyable experience you can purchase a photo package for $24 which includes a hard copy souvenir photo as well as a digital copy.
+To commemorate this enjoyable experience you can purchase a photo package for $30 which includes a hard copy souvenir photo as well as a digital copy.
 During the encounter family members are also allowed to take their own photos.

 Cooberrie Park, Cooberrie

-Cooberrie is located roughly 30 minute from Rockhampton.
+Cooberrie is located roughly 30 minutes from Rockhampton.
 Set amongst bushland, grassland and rainforest, Cooberrie Park offers koala holding experiences on enquiry.
-The encounters cost $20 per person and allows participants to take their own photos of the experience.
+The encounters cost $20 per person and allow participants to take their own photos of the experience.

 Currumbin Wildlife Sanctuary, Gold Coast